 - Bonsai Pocket Guide: A Beginner's Journey

 - 1.5 mm Aluminum Training Wire (10 ft)

 The Little Ollie Olive is a popular variety of bonsai due to its long and bright green foliage.
 Easy to care for as it enjoys direct natural sunlight and moderate watering.
-This miniature version of our Little Ollie Olive measures between 10" and 12" tall potted and arrives in a 6" ceramic pot.
-Pot may vary depending on availability.
+Bonsai shape may vary from shown.
 Care information included.
-Bonsai tree shape may vary.
+Bonsai pot may vary depending on availability.

 |The success of your bonsai depends on a variety of factors, most notably watering and light.
 Below are some species specific guidelines to follow that will help ensure that your bonsai will stay healthy and happy. |